 Heat stress

-Heat stress occurs when your cannabis plants are exposed to extreme heat, this can happen if you are growing indoors or outdoors.
 The most common cause of heat stress for indoor growers is if your plants are too close to your grow lights.
 The intense heat from the lights then causes the leaves to curl up as a protective response to conserve moisture.
-This prevents the plant from being able to absorb as much light and eventually it will lead to stunted growth.
+This prevents the plant from being able to absorb as much light as they need and eventually it will lead to stunted growth.

 How to fix:

-If you are growing outdoors and the weather is consistently above 85°F (30°C), preventing heat stress can be a little bit trickier.
-You will need to do whatever possible to bring the temperature down, this could include, bringing plants indoors or in the shade during the hottest periods of the day, watering them at nighttime, using fans to create a breeze or putting up a shade sail to protect them from direct sunlight during the hottest parts of the day.
+This could include bringing plants indoors or in the shade during the hottest periods of the day (12-4pm) watering them after sunset, using fans to create a breeze, or the most effective is putting up a shade net to protect them from direct sunlight during the hottest parts of the day.

 Root problems